ryanehunter/ryanehunter.github.io/index.md

 ## Where to Find Me

 My office is Snow 620.

-I will be speaking at <a  href="https://urica-unl.github.io" target="_blank">URiCA</a> the weekend of August 29/30.
+I will be speaking at <a  href="https://urica-unl.github.io" target="_blank">URiCA</a> in Lincoln, Nebraska, the weekend of August 29/30.

+I will be in attendance at the <a href="https://sites.google.com/view/heartlandmathconference" target="_blank">Heartland Math Conference</a> in Manhattan, Kansas. the weekend of October 3/4.

+I will be speaking at the AMS Sectional in Tempe, Arizona, the weekend of November 7/8, as part of the <a href="https://www.ams.org/meetings/sectional/2335_program_ss38.html#title" target="_blank">Special Session on Singularities in Algebra and Geometry</a>.

 If I am planning to attend any other conferences, I will add them here.